Interpersonal adaptation theory: Basics

 As previously stated, individuals enter interactions with a combination of expectations, requirements, and desires.
 The individual's expectations refers to how they anticipate the other party will respond in the given interaction.
 The individual's requirements are based on their biological basic needs.
 Lastly, the individual's desires are driven by their personalized likes and dislikes.

 For example, when a wife of an airman comes to her husband after he has hurt her emotionally, because he has not been spending enough time with her before he deploys, she may expect him to behave defensively, need him to not get mad thus spending even less time with her, and want him to understand her feelings.
 The wife's requirements, expectations, and desires are a combination of biological needs (unconsciously presumed or performed) and socially learned behaviors.
 Expectations are typically based on previously experienced social interactions or social norms.
 Requirements, such as the need for safety, may be more prominently based on a biological need for survival.

 In the above example, according to IAT, if the husband responds in a manner which meets his wife's requirements and desires, she will reciprocate and posture to mirror his behavior in the interaction.
 The theory explains, the reason reciprocity occurs, is because a positive and stable interaction is most preferred.

 If in the given example, the husband meets his wife's expectations and behaves unfavorably toward her, her response behavior will diverge, to deescalate the situation.
 The use of compensation is the most common behavioral response to occur in this interaction.
 In divergence, the wife may assume a role of the "fire extinguisher" and find herself frequently putting out fires or deescalating negative interactions in the relationship.

 Another example of interpersonal adaptation theory may be observed in an international business exchange.
 Consider the following example, in the United States business meeting culture is conducted in a direct, forward, and opinionated way.
 American business people engaged in meetings with an agenda and openly voice their ideas and opinions.
 In contrast, Japanese business culture is formal, polite and conducted at an elevated level of etiquette.
 In events in which the two cultures engage in business together, the Japanese businessman may expect the American businessman to be direct and opinionated but prefer politeness.
 If instead the American displays tact and decorum, the interaction will be more positive than had the expectation of the Japanese businessman been met.
 In this cross-cultural exchange, the interaction will likely adapt in convergence reciprocity.

 Theory

-The review of past theories, empirical evidence, and considerations of their own investigations, lead Burgoon (1995) and her colleagues to propose nine principles meant to guide the new interaction adaption model:
+The review of past theories, empirical evidence, and considerations of their own investigations, led Burgoon and her colleagues to propose nine principles meant to guide the new interaction adaption model: